Insights

 What is ESG?

-Essentially, sustainability is the ability to maintain a process continuously over time without depleting resources.
-This view of responsibility demands governments and business players to balance profit with long-term externalities.
+Essentially, sustainability is the ability to maintain a process continuously over time without exploiting resources.
+This view of responsibility demands business players balance profit with long-term externalities.

-With the birth of Environmental, Social, and Governance (ESG) at the turn of the millennia, investors and stakeholders have tangible metrics to determine if a company is sustainable or not.
+With the birth of ESG (Environmental, Social, and Governance) at the turn of the millennium, investors and stakeholders have tangible metrics to determine if a company is sustainable or not.
 ESG is a framework that investors and other stakeholders use to understand how a company is managing risks and opportunities related to sustainability.
-‘Environmental, Social, and Governance’, are the three main factors in measuring sustainability for companies.
-While ESG is first used in the context of investing, stakeholders include not just the investors but also a company’s customers, suppliers, and employees, all of whom will be impacted by a company’s operations.
+While ESG was first used in the context of investing, stakeholders include not just the investors but also a company’s customers, suppliers, and employees, all of whom will be impacted by a company’s operations.

 While the focus on sustainability through ESG principles continues to gain momentum globally, a crucial question arises: What about startups?
 This begs the question of not only whether ESG is relevant for them but also how they can effectively implement it into their operations.